 The team attended Glide Memorial Church's famed "Sunday Celebration" to get a taste of its fun and inclusive culture

-To capture the internal perspective, we designed a research toolkit to help us have deeper conversations with Glide stakeholders.
+We built a research toolkit to help us have deeper conversations with Glide stakeholders.

 We conducted interviews with Glide team members, donors, and volunteers in order to learn how they have been personally impacted by the organization.
 With their help, we began to paint a rich picture of Glide's potential and what it could be in the coming years.

 We got a better understanding of Glide's ecosystem and story.
 We created an ecosystem map and journey maps capturing the experiences of Glide donors, team members, program participants, and volunteers.